 Bariatric surgeries can injure kidneys by raising urine oxalate excretion.
 This latter causes kidney stones, and raises risk of acute and chronic oxalate nephropathy.
 Overall, their benefits far outweigh these risks, especially when patients and physicians take proper precautions.But risk lurks as if in shadows, and waits on accident.
 The patient here inadvertently raised her risk of injury.
 Like all instances this one is just that: Opportunity to inspect the details of an undesired outcome so as to reduce the chance it will happen to others.
 The kidneys of anyone with increased urine oxalate excretion could be injured as her’s were, so common are the causes, so seemingly innocuous.
 The high resolution scan of a kidney from a child with primary hyperoxaluria … Continued

-Gary Curhan and Eric Taylor have given us many insights into how diet might influence kidney stone risk.
+Watch the Video Gary Curhan and Eric Taylor have given us many insights into how diet might influence kidney stone risk.
 I think this new article by them and their colleagues a great opportunity for close reading and practical use of a high quality research paper remarkably germane to the practice of kidney stone prevention.
 What They Want We all know that science is about discovery that enables us to do something, or know how nature does something.
 As a consequence, most of us ask what kind of science a paper is about – doing or knowing.
 But we also all know that this dichotomy is false because almost every scientist is after at least some of both.
-Likewise, that a paper lies between the two … Continued
+Likewise, that a paper lies … Continued

 Unfortunately producing stones means higher risk of hypertension and kidney disease.
 But most of the diet changes and even first line medications for stone prevention also lower blood pressure.
 Here is how that works.
 The featured painting, Vincent Van Gogh, The Starry Night.
 1889.
 Oil on canvas hangs in The Museum of Modern Art, New York.
 Somehow, to me, the whorles of color bring blood pressure to mind.
 Some say the yellow halos about objects came from digitalis excess, from his physician.
 My Sources From time to time, quantitative scholars produce ‘guidelines’ about diagnosis and treatment of disease.
 Recently, a band of such have compiled results from the large literature on blood pressure treatment and given us this new compendium.
 For … Continued